jorenham/Lmo/docs/distributions.md

 <!-- TODO: Generalized Logistic -->
 <!-- TODO: Generalized (Tukey-) Lambda -->

-## Special functions and constants
+## Constants and special functions

+An overview of the (non-obvious) mathematical notation of special functions and constants.

 <table style="overflow: hidden">
 <tr>